 2022 Impact

-1 Crosswalk Added
+• 1 Crosswalk Added

-4 Public Forums
+• 4 Public Input Sessions

 The mission of the Beverly Ann Miller Foundation and Institute of Civic Biodesign is to raise up emergent leaders who deploy whole-system, regenerative strategies through immersive learning in embedded community contexts.